Apoorva401/CPSC-8430-Deep-Learning/README.md

 - **Word Error Rate (WER)**: The training set has a WER of 22.77%, and the testing set has a WER of 22.73%.

 ### Tokenization
 - The text is tokenized, meaning it is broken down into smaller units (tokens), which are then converted into IDs that the model can understand.
-For example, the sentence "Professor Feng Luo Deep Learning Course" is tokenized and converted to IDs for processing.

-### Model Training
-- **Training Assumption**: I assumed that answers are typically located near the question in the text.
-A windowing technique is used to extract segments of text around the answer.

 ### Performance Optimization
 - **Simple**: Used sample code provided to start.